-- Equity group (gender, racialized/BPoC, Indigenous, disability, 2SLGBTQ+) status assessed through FIPPA-compliant approaches - for details see FIPPA-compliant Approaches for Assessing Applicant Diversity - Canadian citizenship or permanent residency status - 1-2 sentences in justification for each individual
+- Equity group (gender, racialized, Indigenous, disability, 2SLGBTQ+) status assessed through FIPPAcompliant approaches - for details see FIPPA-compliant Approaches for Assessing Applicant Diversity - Canadian citizenship or permanent residency status - 1-2 sentences in justification for each individual

-If the representation of women and/or racialized/BPoC/visible minority candidates is lower than that in the applicant pool, an explanation must be provided that will include 2-3 sentences of rationale for the top women and/or racialized/BPoC/visible minority candidates who did NOT make the shortlist, based on the selection criteria used by the committee.
+If the representation of women and/or racialized candidates is lower than that in the applicant pool, an explanation must be provided that will include 2-3 sentences of rationale for the top women and/or racialized candidates who did NOT make the shortlist, based on the selection criteria used by the committee.

 The goal of an equitable recruiting process is to assess candidates based on adequate consideration of all factors that contribute to their qualifications for the position (token placement of candidates is not a goal).
 Meeting the university's strategic EDI goals should be one of the criteria used.